ouspg/SoftwareHardwareSec/1.Fuzzing_technology/README.md

   ```
   openssl req -x509 -newkey rsa:512 -keyout server.key -out server.pem -days 365 -nodes -subj /CN=a/
   ```
-- After you have tested that the target program works, **start fuzzing the target program** with AFL:
+- After you have tested that the target program works, **start fuzzing the target program** with AFL++:

   ```shell
   afl-fuzz -i in -o out -m none -t 5000 ./target
   ```

   The bug is rather easy to find, so you should be able to find a crash in less than 10 minutes.
-Use the `clienthello` file as seed for AFL.
+Use the `clienthello` file as seed for AFL++.
 The file is just a standard SSL hello message that the client sends to the server to initialize a secure session.
-Create an input folder for AFL and place the file there.
+Create an input folder for AFL++ and place the file there.
 Download ([clienthello](misc/clienthello)) from this repository.
 TLS/SSL handshake takes longer than just reading input from stdin, so raise the memory limit with `-m none` and the timeout limit with `-t 5000` just in case.

-  When working inside container, you must adjust the kernel parameters in the host machine, if afl asks about them.
+  When working inside a container, you must adjust the kernel parameters in the host machine if AFL++ asks about them.

-- **Run the target program with the crash file** you got from the AFL:
+- **Run the target program with the crash file** you got from AFL++:
   ```shell
   ./target < <crash_file>
   ```